• Skip to main content

 Versión en español

-It’s a modification of the traditional Chilean one thousand layers with the addition of whipped cream and a flavor, most of the time, it was banana, but you could order it with an almond flavor.
-It’s a great cake, and I made it for my birthday!
+It's a modification of the traditional Torta Milhojas or One Thousand Layers with whipped cream and a flavor.
+Most of the time, it was banana, but you could order it with an almond flavor.
+It's a great cake, and I made it for my birthday!

 Banana Thousand Layer Cake

-You may also like the recipe: Chilean Mil Hojas Cake.
+You may also like the recipe: Easy Torta Pompadour.

 Print